NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

 .. math:: 3.6/6.5 \times 10^{-6} = 553846.153846.

 Next, a reference DEM needs to be found.
 Recently we recommend getting a Copernicus 30 m DEM (:numref:`initial_terrain`).

-Ensure the DEM is relative to WGS84 and not EGM96, and convert if necessary; see :numref:`conv_to_ellipsoid`.
+It is very important to note that SRTM DEMs can be relative to the WGS84 ellipsoidal vertical datum, or relative to the EGM96 geoid.
+In the latter case, ``dem_geoid`` (:numref:`dem_geoid`) needs to be used to first convert it to be relative to WGS84.
+This may apply up to 100 meters of vertical adjustment.
+See :numref:`conv_to_ellipsoid`.

 It is good to be a bit generous when selecting the extent of the reference DEM.
 We will rename the downloaded DEM to ``ref_dem.tif``.

-It is important to note that SRTM DEMs can be relative to the WGS84 ellipsoidal vertical datum, or relative to the EGM96 geoid.
-In the latter case, ``dem_geoid`` (:numref:`dem_geoid`) needs to be used to first convert it to be relative to WGS84.
-This may apply up to 100 meters of vertical adjustment.

 Using the ``cam_gen`` tool (:numref:`cam_gen`) bundled with ASP, we create an initial camera model and a GCP file (:numref:`bagcp`) for